UndarkAido/reactifier/README.md

  4. Build the makefiles with `cmake ../`
  5. Build the bot with `make`
  6. Run the bot with `./echo_bot`
-    * You can change the executable name by modifying the `project` command in `CMakeLists.txt`
+    * You can change the executable name by modifying the `project` command in `CMakeLists.txt
- 7. ???
- 8. Profit!
-Mention your bot in a scope it can read & write in, it should echo back your message.
+ 7. React to a message of yours in a scope your bot can read in, you should receive a DM.

 ## Contributing
- * Echo is pretty simple and probably doesn't need much, but if you have a suggestion or spot an issue, make a pull request on Github!
+If you have a suggestion or spot an issue, make a pull request on Github!
- * Also, this repo needs better jokes.